ignescens/sparkTest/README.md

 Before adding data to `TD` more normalisation need to be done to match the format/language of the target.
 Some Attributes would be a default value or we can also keep `null`

 Challenges.
 Error handling, we can write a default value if something went wrong or `null`, additional we can store error info for specific row which caused a problem for manual analysis.

+For more specific suggestion more information needed on how the target data is supposed to be used etc.